c-maine/ICU_capacity_modelling_ABM/README.md

 **Using this Repo**

 The data used in this project comes from: MIMIC-III, a freely accessible critical care database.
 Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
 Scientific Data (2016).
 DOI: 10.1038/sdata.2016.35.
-Available from: http://www.nature.com/articles/sdata201635
+Available from [here](http://www.nature.com/articles/sdata201635)

 The sections include: